 - 3.9 A key requirement of the Horsham District Planning Framework is that development takes place in accordance with the development hierarchy set out in Policy 3, together with the settlement expansion policy set out in Policy 4.
 This requires that in the first instance development is located within towns and villages which have access to services and facilities.
-The expansion of settlements can take place if sites are allocated in a Local or Neighbourhood Plan and meet a number of other criteria, including being on the edge of a settlement.
-Site which do not meet these criteria have therefore been excluded from the brownfield land register. - 3.10 A further requirement of the Horsham District Planning Framework is the need to protect existing employment land to ensure that there are local jobs available for those who live in the District.
+The expansion of settlements can take place if sites are allocated in a Local or Neighbourhood Plan and meet several other criteria, including being on the edge of a settlement.
+Sites which do not meet these criteria have therefore been excluded from the brownfield land register. - 3.10 A further requirement of the Horsham District Planning Framework is the need to protect existing employment land to ensure that there are local jobs available for those who live in the District.
 The HDPF therefore contains policies which seek to retain employment sites.
 Brownfield land which is in employment use is therefore generally not considered a suitable location for housing development.
 This particularly applies to land which is designated as a Key Employment Area in the HDPF. - 3.11 It is however recognised that there are occasions where employment land has come forward for residential development.
 Recently this has included prior approvals with the conversion of offices to residential uses.
 Some sections of larger employment sites have also come forward for housing, such as the former Novartis site in Horsham town centre (DC/18/2687).
 This site has therefore now been included in the brownfield register. - 3.12 The policies in the Horsham District Planning Framework, together with the requirements of the NPPF have also been used to ensure the final list of sites gave due regard to the built and natural environment and to conserve the historic environment.
-It also ensured that any sites included on the list were appropriate for residential development and that a site can be made suitable for its new use. - 3.13 The full list of the Council's Brownfield Land Register 2021 is set out in the tables below and the maps of sites without planning permission are shown in Appendix 1.
+It also ensured that any sites included on the list were appropriate for residential development and that a site can be made suitable for its new use. - 3.13 The full list of the Council's Brownfield Land Register 2023 is set out in the tables below and the maps of sites without extant planning permission are shown in Appendix 1.
 This table is set out in three sections.
-The first section includes sites which do not have planning permission, and have previously been published in the SHELAA.
-The second section of the register includes sites which are allocated in Planning Policy documents (e.g. Local Plan or a Neighbourhood
+The first section includes sites which do not have planning permission and have previously been published in the SHELAA.
+The second section of the register includes sites which are allocated in Planning Policy documents (e.g. Local Plan or a Neighbourhood Plan).
+Maps of all these sites are available in Appendix 1.
+The final table in the register sets out brownfield sites which already have planning permission.
+As permission to develop these sites has already been granted, maps have not been reproduced in this document, but location plans and site information is available online through the Council's planning access page.
+The information can be accessed by typing in the planning application reference.